ake-persson/pepa/README.md

 # TODO #

 - Add REST call for triggering Git pull
+- Add REST queries for specific attributes like MAC address
 - Git pull must be locking so any concurrent process need to wait for completion, use a lockfile
 - Add an interval for normal git pull
 - Add MIME type awareness to REST API both input/output